bagustris/bagustris.github.io/_pages/research.md

 ![Timeline for undergraduate](/images/timeline.drawio.png)
 <!-- (/images/pengerjaan-ta.png) -->
-Green:  work hardest, play hard phases
+Green:  work hardest, play hard phases;
-Blue: work harder phases, play hard phases
+Blue: work harder phases, play hard phases;
 Yellow: work hard, play harder phases

 The timeline is in a yearly basis; it can be adapted for undergraduate students (S1, last year); master (S2, 2 years) and PhD levels (S3, three years of research from the beginning).